 3. Digital invoices

 If you have clients, one of the struggles can be actually getting paid, an endeavor made more frustrating when relying on paperwork, checks, or taking credit card numbers over the phone.
 Digital invoices streamline this process.
 For example, with Square Invoices, you can send invoices from the app on your mobile device and track them on your Dashboard.
-And when you free up the time that you used to spend hunting down payments, you can focus on more interesting New Year’s goals, like resolving to take a vacation.

 This year will mark some big shifts in the way we pay for things.
 To ensure you can securely accept any sale this year, it’s a good idea to fast-track the latest and greatest POS and payments processing technologies at your business.